Gersondelacruzdeveloper/myBookOfRecipes/README.md

 **Footer**
 Each page has a fixed footer at the bottom.
-This provides Facebook, Instagram, Twitter and Tik Tok links as well as a copyright with my game on it.
+This provides Facebook, Instagram, Twitter and Tik Tok links as well as a copyright with my name on it.

-#### Index.html (home)features
+#### (home)features
-  -  Name of the game in a large decorative font, this is the first thing the player see when opening the game.
-  - The main character flying across the page.
-  -  Simple user-friendly icons for the user to navigate easily.
-  - A button to start the game
-  - A footer with icons and links
+  - In home we can see the all the beatiful recipes, a big heading title so the user understand where it is located and a navbar and footer.
+  - in Navbar we can vizualize the all links in color white and background green. all links contains icons to make the user understand at glance.
+  - Footer contains copyright and links with the same color schema of the navbar.

 #### game.html features
   - Title giving instruction.
   - Level 1 showing 8 cards,